ecodallaluna/portfolio/projects/proj-4.md

 -----

 #### A deeper investigation about the Air Quality Display
 Big concern was raised by the design team about how to display the level of pollution perceived by the Second Nose sensor.
-The original idea to use the EPA color standard is conceptual wrong, because the sensor cannot show accurate readings, and EPA schematic colours show a range of reading that is too wide for the typical experience of SecondNose’s users.
+The original idea to use the EPA color standard is conceptual wrong, because the sensor cannot show accurate readings, and EPA schematic colours show a range of reading that is too wide for the typical experience of Second Nose’s users.

 -----